HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/inline_editing/site_manager_samples.md

 1. In the Woodburn Studio site, switch the **Edit Mode** toggle button to **ON**.

-    Going into Edit mode allows you to create and modify content.
+    Going into edit mode allows you to create and modify content.

 2. Make your changes directly on the page view frame.